sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ![images/draw_graph4.png](images/draw_graph4.png)

-Notice that we used custom `add_n` module here instead of just `sum(*symbolic_tensors)`.
+Notice that we used custom `add_n` module instead of just `intermediate = sum(inputs)`.
+Both versions would be correct.
-In the end, they will produce equivalent models, but the underlying graph will be different.
+In fact, they produce equivalent models, but their underlying graphs are different.

 Let us compare two examples: